-At Nandaprayag, Krishna’s father Nanda, is supposed to have conducted a great sacrifice, where the Alakananda and Nandakini rivers come together.
+At Nandaprayag, Lord Krishna’s father Nanda, is supposed to have conducted a great sacrifice, where rivers Alaknanda and Mandakini come together.

-Known as secret Kashi, it is famous for the ancient Vishwanath Temple said to have been consecrated by the legendary sage Agastya himself.
-Along the way, have a glimpse of Rudraprayag, a confluence of Alakananda and Mandakini rivers.
-According to legend, Shiva appeared as Rudra, to sage Narada who was in an intense state of meditation here.
+Guptkashi, also known as secret Kashi is famous for the ancient Vishwanath Temple, said to have been consecrated by the legendary sage Agastya himself.
+Along the way, have a glimpse of Rudraprayag, a confluence of rivers Alaknanda and Mandakini.
+According to legend, Shiva appeared as Rudra to sage Narada, who was in an intense state of meditation here.

 Day 9Hardwar / Rishikesh